 Caring for children who are grieving

 If there are children in your family who are grieving, check in with them often.
 Answer their questions honestly.
 Children cope better with sad news when they are told the truth.

 Children's emotions may change from sad to happy in the space of minutes.
 Let them set their own pace.
 There is no right or wrong way for them to experience grief.

 Try to give honest, age-appropriate information about the death.

 Be guided by children.
 Let their questions lead the conversation.
-Don't worry if you can not answer all their questions.
+Do not worry if you cannot answer all their questions.
 Tell them you will find out and try to bring up the conversation again when you can answer them.

 If it feels right, encourage conversation about the person who has died and memories of them.